On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Introduction

-Continuing the quest for faster algorithms for (IP), Cunningham and Geelen~\cite{CunninghamG07} suggested a new approach for solving (IP) which utilizes a \emph{branch decomposition} of the matrix $A$.
+We now motivate our remaining results.
+We refer the reader to Figure~\ref{fig:summary} for a summary of our main results.
+It is straightforward to see that when the matrix $A$ happens to be non-negative, the algorithm of Papadimitriou~\cite{Papadimitriou81} runs in time $\OO((n\cdot \valueB)^{m+1})$.
+Due to Theorems~\ref{thm:ETHIP} and ~\ref{thm:ETHIP2}, the dynamic programming step of the algorithm of Papadimitriou for \IP{} when the maximum entry in a solution as well as in the constraint matrix is bounded, is already close to optimal.
+Consequently, any quest for ``faster'' algorithms for \IP must be built around the use of additional structural properties of the matrix $A$.
+Cunningham and Geelen~\cite{CunninghamG07} introduced such an approach by considering the \emph{branch decomposition} of the matrix $A$.
 They were motivated by the fact that the result of Papadimitriou can be interpreted as a result for matrices of constant \emph{rank} and {\bw} is a parameter which is upper bounded by rank plus one.
-Robertson and Seymour \cite{RobertsonS91} introduced the notion of \emph{branch decompositions} and the corresponding notion of {\bw} for graphs and more generally for matroids.
-Branch decompositions have immense algorithmic significance because numerous NP-hard problems can be solved in polynomial time on graphs or matroids of constant branchwidth~ \cite{CookS03, FominT06, Hlineny06b,Hlineny06}.
 For a matrix $A$, the \emph{column-matroid} of $A$ denotes the matroid whose elements are the columns of $A$ and whose independent sets are precisely the linearly independent sets of columns of $A$.
 We postpone the formal definitions of branch decomposition and \bw till the next section.
-For (IP) with a \emph{non-negative} matrix $A$, Cunningham and Geelen \cite{CunninghamG07} showed that when the \bw of the column-matroid of $A$ is constant, (IP) is solvable in pseudo-polynomial time. \begin{theorem}[\textbf{Cunningham and Geelen \cite{CunninghamG07}}] (IP) with {\bf non-negative} $m\times n$ matrix $A$ given together with a branch decomposition of its column matroid of width $k$, is solvable in time $\OO((d+1)^{2k}mn + m^2n)$, where $d=\max\{b_1,\ldots,b_m\}$. \end{theorem}
+For \IP with a \emph{non-negative} matrix $A$, Cunningham and Geelen \cite{CunninghamG07} showed that when the \bw of the column-matroid of $A$ is constant, \IP is solvable in pseudo-polynomial time. \begin{proposition}[\textbf{Cunningham and Geelen \cite{CunninghamG07}}] \IP with { a non-negative} $m\times n$ matrix $A$ given together with a branch decomposition of its column matroid of width $k$, is solvable in time $\OO((\valueB+1)^{2k}mn + m^2n)$. \end{proposition}

+We analyze the complexity of \IP parameterized by the \bw of $A$, by making use of SETH and obtain the following lower bound(s).